Compare New York Health Benefit Exchange Plans

 The exchange will offer insurance plans at four different levels that at least meet the minimum requirements for insurance plans sold under the Affordable Care Act.

-When will the marketplace open?
+When did the marketplace open?

-How can I find marketplace plans online?
+Where can I find marketplace plans online?

 What is Medicaid?